tensorflow/hub/tensorflow_hub/tools/make_image_classifier/README.md

 default values can give a good performance.
 You can find a full list of hyperparameters available in `make_image_classifier.py` and their default values in `make_image_classifier_lib.py`.

+With `tensorflow>=2.5` and `tensorflow-hub>=0.12`, you can control whether to read input with a tf.data.Dataset and use TF ops for preprocessing using the `use_tf_data_input` flag.
+Note that the shear data augmentation is not supported in this mode.
+If set to `False`, Keras' legacy Python ImageDataGenerator with numpy ops will be used for data augmentation and other preprocessing.